AmitKumarDas/Decisions/blogs/volume_distribution_proposal.md

   antiAffinityLabelPolicyName policyName = "anti-affinity-label"

   // preferAntiAffinityLabelPolicyName is the name of
-  // the policy that does a best effort while appling
+  // the policy that does a best effort while applying
   // anti-affinity rule based on label preferAntiAffinityLabelPolicyName policyName = "prefer-anti-affinity-label" )